PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ## Status

+** June 18th ***

+Lauria plans to ship 5 more VentMons on the 23rd.
+She has added FiO2 sensing, and important feature.
+Rob Giseburt has create an VentMon-like device using a Raspberry PI; we may switch to that display.
+The VentMon has been used internationally by several teams to gain important insights into their prototype pandemic ventilators.
+One team may be constructiong their own VentMon from our Open Source designs.

 ** May 25th **

 We have now shipped 4 VentMons.
 Most recent modifications involved using the "pirds_library" more universally.